-2. Use bolt cutters to snip the chain link fabric straight down from the marks on the top rail.
+2. Use bolt cutters to snip the chain link fabric from the bottom up to the marks on the top rail.
 Remove the cut section.
 Pull out any grass to mark the locations for your fence posts.
-Using a cordless sawzall, cut the measured section out of the top rail.
+Using a sawzall, cut the measured section out of the top rail.

 3. Use the poly cord to tie a straight-line between the last two fence posts, to line up your gate.

-4. Dig the holes for your posts about 2 feet deep.
-Pour approximately 4 inches of gravel into the holes for drainage.
+4. Dig the holes for your posts at least 18 inches deep.
+Pack approximately 4 inches of gravel into the holes for drainage.

 5. Fill an empty 5-gallon bucket 1/2 full of concrete and mix with water to form a thick slurry.
-Pour this into a hole and set a post, sinking it firmly to the bottom.
-Use your mixing stick to work out any air bubbles.
+Pour this into a hole and center a post, sinking it firmly to the bottom.
+Use your mixing stick to work out air bubbles, voids weaken concrete!